marislab/pdx-mouse-subtraction/README.rst

 .. code-block:: bash

-	# Code to prepare reference fasta and gtf (But as a backup I have all those reference files from Maria as well):
+	# Code to prepare reference fasta and gtf (this might be inaccurate because I got the reference files from BCM):
 	bash scripts/generate_ref.sh

+	# make sure all fasta files are indexed using:
+	samtools faidx <file.fasta|file.fa>

 BCM-specific scripts and software:
 ==================================